ECB to hold course as euro strength challenges recovery

 Italian, Spanish and Irish bond yields have hit record lows.

-Euro zone companies, on the other hand, are feeling the pinch with French tyre maker Michelin, cement maker Lafarge and Germany’s Linde saying they have been hit by foreign exchange headwinds in the first quarter.
+Euro zone companies, on the other hand, are feeling the pinch with French tire maker Michelin (MICP.PA), cement maker Lafarge LAFP.PA and Germany’s Linde (LING.DE) saying they have been hit by foreign exchange headwinds in the first quarter.